sondretordal/motion-lab/docs/stewart-platforms.rst

     \end{bmatrix} \\

-The feedback signals accessible through the remote interface is described in the :ref:`remote-io`.
+The feedback signals accessible as described in the :ref:`remote-io-interface`.